RohithVarmaGaddam/SER502-Spring2020-Team23/README.md

 The language developed is called "ACE" .
 The link to the youtube video is :

 The structure of the repository is as follows:
-data/ - consists the sample programs of ACE. src/Compiler/ - consists of the compiler.py which we use to compile and execute programs written in ACE.
-src/Runtime/ - is composed of the interpreter.py which is the main runtime environment of ACE Language. doc/ - contains the documents.
+data/ - consists the sample programs of ACE src/Compiler/ - consists of the compiler.py which we use to compile and execute programs written in ACE src/Runtime/ - is composed of the interpreter.py which is the main runtime environment of ACE Language doc/ - contains the documents

 ## Installation